telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 #### XML

 The **XML** inspector interprets the selected request or response body as an Extensible Markup Language (XML) document, showing a tree view of the XML document nodes.
-If the body can't be interpreted as XML, the tree view will remain empty.
+The tree view will remain empty if the body can't be interpreted as XML.
 Each XML element is represented as a node in the tree.
 The attributes of the element are displayed in square brackets after its name.
 The inspector provides an __Expand All / Collapse All__ toggle button to expand or collapse all XML tree nodes.

 ![XML Inspector](../images/livetraffic/inspectors/inspectors-xml.png)